fmarzo/SMASHBOX/README.md

 # 📦 SMASHBOX

 Secure Monitoring And Smart Hub for Biometric Optical boXes SMASHBOX is redefining the traditional concept of bank safe deposit boxes, transforming them into intelligent, interconnected, and biometrically secured systems.
-We are moving beyond static, conventional storage models to usher in a new era of dynamic, personalized, and digitally enhanced security.”
+We are moving beyond static, conventional storage models to usher in a new era of dynamic, personalized, and digitally enhanced security.

 ![SMASHBOX](./Presentation/smashbox.jfif)